graphteon/juriko-cli/CONDENSE_THRESHOLD_GUIDE.md

 When the threshold is reached:

-1. **Token Analysis**: JURIKO calculates current token usage vs. model limit
+1. **Token Analysis**: KILOCODE calculates current token usage vs. model limit
 2. **Message Selection**: Identifies older messages for condensing
 3. **Summarization**: Uses the AI model to create a concise summary
 4. **Context Preservation**: Keeps recent messages and important context